 How to Prevent Cracks in Your Home’s Woodwork

 No matter the era or style of a home, wooden features always add beauty and charm to its appearance.
-Wood is versatile, so you’ll find it used in many different ways both inside and outside a home.
+Wood is versatile, so you’ll find it used in many ways, both inside and outside a home.
 In the U.S., wooden decks are the most prominent use of this material.
 But you’ll also find wood used for trim, doors, railings, and other aesthetic features.
 No matter how it’s being used, you want your woodwork to remain beautiful and sturdy.
 However, many homeowners will come across cracks in their wooden features over time.
 Let’s go over some of the ways to prevent cracks in your home’s woodwork.

 Be Mindful of Placement and Climate

-Cracks in wood are more common for exterior features than interior ones, due to changes in temperature, sunlight, and moisture outside.
+Cracks in wood are more common for exterior features than interior ones due to changes in temperature, sunlight, and moisture outside.
 None of us can control the weather, of course.
 Still, if you’re aware of the ways in which heat, light, and moisture can damage wood, you’re better equipped to protect your woodwork against these elements.

 For instance, you might consider placing most of your wooden features in shady, dry areas, away from direct sunlight and rain.
 These features will still be susceptible to changes in temperature and relative humidity, but at least they’ll be better protected than if they were left out in the open.

 As for interior woodwork, cracking isn’t likely to occur unless your home is poorly insulated or the wood is very old.
 Of course, physical damage can also lead to cracking.
-It goes without saying, but be careful to not run into or throw objects at your interior woodwork.
+It goes without saying, but be careful not to run into or throw objects at your interior woodwork.

 Staining or Sealing

 Wood stain or sealer seeps into the pores of wood, preventing moisture from entering and expanding or contracting.
 This expansion and contraction is the most common cause of cracking.
-Unlike seal, which is transparent, wood stain comes in various pigments, which can enhance the appearance of your wooden features.
+Unlike sealant, which is transparent, wood stain comes in various pigments, which can enhance the appearance of your wooden features.
 Homeowners often apply deck stain to both protect their deck and alter its appearance.
-The best deck stain can last up to three years before needing a new coat.

 Protect by Painting